-How Much Does Microblading Cost?
+How Much Does Microblading Cost in Illinois?

 I’m not going to bury the number and make you scroll through 2,000 words to find it.